clintmann/exchange-monitor/README.md

 **Note:** This application will leverage the Microsoft Graph APIs.
 ## Getting Started
+In order to interact with Microsoft Graph your application must have an access token.
+To get an access token, the application must be able to successfully authenticate to the Azure Active Directory.

-The first thing we must do, is register our application, so that it can interact with our Azure Active Directory Tenant.
+So the first thing we must do, is register our application, so that it can authenticate and receive a token from our Azure Active Directory Tenant.

 ## Application Registration